wormhole-foundation/wormhole/whitepapers/0007_governor.md

 value of transfers that can be emitted within a 24 hour period.
 This is sometimes referred to as the "daily limit", though it uses a 24-hour sliding window rather than discrete calendar days.
-When the sum exceeds the limit, any new small transfers the exceed the limit will be queued.
+When the sum exceeds the limit, any new small transfers that exceed the limit will be queued.

 The headroom for a chain is the amount left over after subtracting the current sum of small transfers from the chain's daily limit.